-The personal essay asks you to explain your motivation to seek a career in medicine.
+- Medical school applicants: The personal essay asks you to explain your motivation to seek a career in medicine.
 You are asked to include the value of your experiences that prepare you to be a physician.
 The essay is limited to 5000 characters, including spaces.

 State your reasons for pursuing the combined MD-PhD degree.
 Your response will be forwarded only to your designated MD-PhD program(s).

 Significant Research Experience Essay / 10,000 character limit

 Please specify your research supervisor’s name and affiliation, the duration of the experience, the nature of the problem studied and your contributions to the research effort.
 If your research resulted in a publication on which you were an author, please enter the full citation in the Work/Activities section of your application.

 American Association of Colleges of Podiatric Medicine Applicant Service (AACPMAS) / 4500 character limit

 - Write a brief statement expressing why you are interested in becoming a Doctor of Podiatric Medicine.
 Provide information about your development for a career in Podiatric Medicine.